CORPORATE GOVERNANCE STATEMENT

 In addition, the Audit Committee is responsible for developing the Company’s approach to risk identification and management.

-The audit committee has met on 4 occasions in the last 12 months and those meetings were attended by all members of the committee.
+The audit committee has met on three occasions in the last 12 months and those meetings were attended by all members of the committee.

 A copy of the terms of reference of the audit committee is here.